 Per EWU policy, consent means actual words or conduct indicating freely given agreement to sexual activity.
 Consent cannot be inferred from silence, passivity or lack of active resistance.
 There is no consent where there is a threat of force of violence or any other form of coercion or intimidation, physical or psychological.
 Sexual activity is nonconsensual when one person is incapable of consent by reason of mental capacity, drug or alcohol use, illness, unconsciousness or physical condition.
+A person who is incapacitated due to drugs or alcohol is unable to consent.
+Incapacitation due to drugs or alcohol refers to an individual who is in a state of intoxication such that the individual is incapable of making rational, reasonable decisions because the person lacks the capacity to give knowing consent.
 Washington state law defines consent as "at the time of the act of sexual intercourse or sexual contact there are actual words or conduct indicating freely given agreement to have sexual intercourse or sexual contact."
 RCW 9A.44.010(7).